Skip Navigation

 Biography

-Working under NPP advisors Bryana Henderson and Morgan Cable, Marshall is interested in how hypervelocity impacts affect molecular fragmentation and the appearance of these fragments in impact ionization mass spectra.
-He is currently utilizing the JPL Hypervelocity Ice Grain System (HIGS) to simulate the hypervelocity impacts of ice grains during planetary flybys, which will inform future hypervelocity sampling efforts at Europa, Enceladus, and other icy worlds.
-In his free time, he enjoys kayaking, hiking, running, fishing, weightlifting, playing the guitar, and playing videogames.
+Working under NPP advisors Bryana Henderson and Morgan Cable, Marshall is interested in how hypervelocity impacts affect ionization, molecular degradation, and detectability in impact ionization mass spectra.
+He currently operates and is further optimizing the JPL Hypervelocity Ice grain Impact Validation Experiment (HIIVE) to simulate the hypervelocity impacts of ice grains during planetary flybys, and is interested in science that can inform future hypervelocity ice grain sampling efforts at Europa, Enceladus, and other icy worlds.
+In his free time, he enjoys kayaking, running, fishing, weightlifting, playing the guitar, and playing videogames.

 Education